apjanke/octave-chrono/doc-project/Developer-Notes.md

   * SystemTimeZone detection on Windows
 * `TzDb`
   * timezones() function: add UTCOffset/DSTOffset
-  * bundled or other tzinfo distribution for Windows (which doesn't provide it in the OS)
 * `calendarDuration` and its associated functions
   * Arithmetic: adding/subtracting/multiplying durations
   * split()